Overview

 Step 4 — Verify and confirm

-Run the verification command surfaced by the selected GSD path.
+Run the verification command surfaced by the selected SB path.
 SB then displays the classification, execution route, files modified, verification result, and commit status.

 When NOT to use